Ghini/ghini.desktop/doc/installing.rst

     The following packages are optional:

     	* Mako - required by the template based report generator
-    	* gdata - required by the Picassa photos InfoBox
+    	* gdata - required by the Picasa photos InfoBox

 #.
 Couldn't install lxml.